GaurabKundu1/Winning-Space-Race-With-Data-Science/README.md

 When the payload is in the range of 15000, it looks more likely to land successfully.

 ## Success Rate vs. Orbit Type

+Show a bar chart for the success rate of each orbit type

 ![Screenshot (189)](https://user-images.githubusercontent.com/86102231/147828184-62cf26f3-d5fb-4138-88f9-c907e4ca34f8.png)